Virtual IOP

 15-HR Weekly Programming

-Virtual IOP offers a total of 15 hours of therapeutic treatment per week.
-Our virtual groups meet 4 days a week for 3 hours a session.
-We offer an additional 2 hours of individualized therapy per week, as well as an additional hour of yoga therapy on Fridays.
+Virtual IOP offers a total of 14 hours of therapeutic treatment per week.
+Our virtual groups meet for three-hour sessions four days a week.
+We offer an additional hour of individual therapy per week and an additional hour of yoga therapy on Wednesdays.

 Expert Staff